Channahon & Joliet Locations

 Lacey is a Masters level clinician with a Counseling Psychology degree from Lewis University.
-She is a Licensed Clinical Professional Counselor and a CADC (Certified Alcohol and other Drugs of Addiction Counselor) certificate through the State of Illinois.
-Her unique skill sets help her assist individuals who wrestle with depression, anxiety, self-esteem and addictions.
+She is a Licensed Clinical Professional Counselor and a CADC (Certified Alcohol and other Drugs of Addiction Counselor) through the State of Illinois.
+Her unique skill set help her assist individuals who wrestle with depression, anxiety, self-esteem and addictions.

 Mary is a Licensed Clinical Professional Counselor and a Member of the National Board of Certified Counselors.
 She has graduated from Governors State University with a BA in Psychology and MA in Community Counseling.

 Mary has worked in the mental health field since 1995.
 Her experience is in the field of individual and group therapy in both inpatient and outpatient behavioral health settings, as well as in long-term care settings.